quintonn/QBic/README.md

 # Projects using QBic
 Some projects that have used, or are using, QBic are listed below.
 Feel free to add your project too:
-1. A custom mobile application for Bargain Books in South Africa *This has been discontinued*
+1. The back-end for a custom mobile application for Bargain Books in South Africa
+   *This has been discontinued*
 2. [Repo Castle](https://repocastle.com/)
    A private NuGet repository with fine-grained access control